wistia/wistia-open-docs/_posts/embedding.md

 ## Generate an Embed Code

 An **embed code** is a snippet of code that you can use to add content (like a video!) to a web page.
-When a person visits your website, their web browser will interpret the embed code as a set of instructions to display your video on the page.

-Wistia embed codes come in a few flavors, and they each are great for different purposes.
-The best type of embed code to get started with is an [iframe embed](#iframe_embed).
-For more advanced embedding, check out the [API](#api_embed), [SEO](#seo_embed), and [popover](#popover_embed) embed code types.

 To generate an embed code for your video, start by selecting the *Embed & Share* option under the <span class='action_menu'>Video Actions</span> menu from your video's page in Wistia.
-That will open the Embed & Share screen, where you can choose from one of several embed code types and set the dimensions (in pixels) for your video:
+That will open the Embed & Share screen, where you can choose your embed code type and make it _just right_ for your page.

+There are two main types of Wistia embed codes: [Inline embeds](#inline_embeds) and [Popover embeds](#popover_embeds).
+Read on to learn more about both!

+## Inline Embeds

+Inline embeds will place the video directly on the page, _inline_ with the rest of your content.
+Here's an example "standard" inline embed:

+<script charset="ISO-8859-1" src="//fast.wistia.com/assets/external/E-v1.js" async></script>
+<div class="wistia_responsive_padding" style="padding:56.25% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;">
+<div class="wistia_embed wistia_async_78evdl8ycp" style="height:100%;width:100%">&nbsp;</div>
+</div></div>

+This is what a standard inline embed code looks like:

+{% codeblock standard_embed.html %}
+<script charset="ISO-8859-1" src="//fast.wistia.com/assets/external/E-v1.js" async></script>
+<div class="wistia_embed wistia_async_wogyyxgk0n" style="height:349px;width:620px">&nbsp;</div>
+{% endcodeblock %}

+### Embed Responsively

+All inline embed codes are responsive by default, meaning that your video will automatically resize itself to the width of its container.
+If you need to set the video to specific dimensions though, just switch to the Fixed Size option and choose a width or height.
+The dimension you _don't_ adjust will automatically change to maintain the aspect ratio of your video.

-{% wistia_embed hashed_id: j3a6v2cblf %}
+{% wistia_embed hashed_id: eas86njrhu %}

-The dimensions of your embed code will scale proportionally with the dimensions of your original video, so you only need to set the width – we'll make sure the height matches automatically.

-{{ "To make your video responsive, check out [Video Foam](http://wistia.com/doc/video-foam)." | note }}

-## Inline Embed Types

-There are three types of inline embed code types: [iframe](#iframe_embed), [API](#api_embed), and [SEO](#seo_embed).
-They all display "in line" on the page and look exactly the same.
-So why would you use one type of inline embed over another?
-Read on to find out!
+{{ 'Feel free to grab that embed code ⬆️ to try it out, or [go to your Wistia account](https://my.wistia.com) and generate one for you own video!' | tip }}

-### iframe Embed
+### Fallback (iframe) Embed

+{{ 'The Fallback option should only be used if the Standard inline embed won't work on your website for some strange reason.
+Please [tell us](http://wistia.com/support/contact) if that happens!' | note }}

 The iframe embed code type is like a [Subaru Impreza](http://en.wikipedia.org/wiki/Subaru_Impreza): simple, reliable, and if you ask the Wistian writing this documentation, a pretty nice way to get from point A to point B.